SuperCuber/rmenu/README.md

 # Motivation
-I have used DMenu and Rofi in dmenu mode for a while as my main command launchers (with scripts around them), but I've found that they don't give me enough control about how the output is filtered.
+I have used DMenu and Rofi in dmenu mode for a while as my main launchers (with (scripts)[TODO] wrapping them), but I've found that they don't give me enough control about how the output is filtered.
 This is my attempt at creating my own launcher menu - one that gives me full control about what is displayed.